 They give you a direct way to:

-• Showcase Expertise: Post technical deep-dives, case studies, and insights from your engineering team to prove you know your stuff.
+Showcase expertise Share technical deep-dives, case studies, and insights from your engineering team to prove you know your stuff.

-• Build Credibility: Nothing builds confidence like proof.
-Share client testimonials, photos of successful projects, and new certifications.
+Build credibility Share client testimonials, successful projects, and new certifications that validate your expertise.

 A simple video tour of your facility or a detailed case study on LinkedIn can attract more qualified leads than a traditional ad campaign.
 Social media directly connects your expertise to tangible business opportunities.